Updated July 6, 2023

 Definition of Operating Income

-Operating Income, a direct measure of the operating performance of a business, is the Income left after deducting the expenses related to the business’s operations and the cost of goods sold in producing the revenues.
+Operating Income represents the income remaining after deducting the expenses associated with the business’s operations and the cost of goods sold incurred in producing the revenues.

 It is the Income from a business after the cost of revenues and operating expenses like selling, general and administrative expenses, research, and development expenses are deducted from the revenues.
 It is also known as earnings before interest and taxes or EBIT.